 My dad bought the property in 1972 and I helped him build his house when I was in high school.

 The deeds and plats dated back to the 50’s and 60’s, and as we often find, they had conflicting courses and different basis of bearing.
-Travers PC allowed me to decipher the various historic surveys by having each survey represented by a different traverse, depicted in different colors, and I could easily rotate and shift the various surveys to obtain a best fit to found old survey monumentation.
+Traverse PC allowed me to decipher the various historic surveys by having each survey represented by a different traverse, depicted in different colors, and I could easily rotate and shift the various surveys to obtain a best fit to found old survey monumentation.

 It’s not just the final product of a survey plat that makes Traverse PC a great tool.
 It’s all the stuff in the background that the client never sees but is a valuable tool for the surveyor.
 The worksheets, the coordinates, the ability to modify traverses, and being able to easily follow up and expand your previous surveys.
 And then it is always easy to proceed to the final product.
 I think creating worksheet drawings in Traverse PC is the biggest benefit in figuring out complex surveys.
 I can make notes to myself regarding decisions made on boundaries and how I matched into monumentation, which is really helpful when years later I come back and look at a survey and say what the heck did I do…

-Oh, and with TPC Connection, I’m only a phone call away from assistance when I have an issue or question, and when I talk to tech support they understand survey speak!
+Oh, and with TPC Connection, I’m only a phone call away from assistance when I have an issue or question, and when I talk to tech support, they understand survey speak!

 Daryl Crites, Durango, CO